Maastricht: By train

 Maastricht is served by three rail operators, all of which call at the main Maastricht railway station near the centre and two of which call at the smaller Maastricht Randwyck, near the business and university district.
 Only Arriva also calls at Maastricht Noord, which opened in 2013.
 Intercity trains northwards to Amsterdam, Eindhoven, Den Bosch and Utrecht are operated by Dutch Railways.
 The line to Heerlen, Valkenburg and Kerkrade is operated by Arriva.
 The National Railway Company of Belgium runs south to Liège in Belgium.
 The westbound railway to Hasselt (Belgium) closed in 1954.
 The former railway to Aachen was closed down in the 1980s.
 However, Aachen can still be reached via Heerlen.

 By bus

 Regular bus lines connect the city centre, outer areas, business districts and railway stations.
 The regional Arriva bus network extends to most parts of South Limburg and Aachen (Germany).
 Regional buses by De Lijn connect Maastricht with Hasselt, Tongeren and Maasmechelen, and one bus connects Maastricht with Liège, operated by TEC.
-Various bus companies such as Flixbus and Eurolines provide intercity bus services from Maastricht to many European destinations.
+FlixBus provides intercity bus services from Maastricht to many European destinations.